LeoBlanchette/PuggosWorldSDK/README.md

 The PuggosWorldSDK aims to help in some of the more laborious tasks of mod-making, such as:

 1. Automatic .dat file creation, and simplified mod-related data management.
-2. Blueprint / crafting mods.
+2. Automatic crafting / blueprint generation.
 3. Simplified mod generation.
-4. Extracting game data from Unturned.
+4. Extraction of game data from Unturned for convenient localized use.
 5. Automation, automation, automation.

 See built-in examples.